It’s difficult to think about spring gardening with the recent “cold spell”, but now is the time to start Spring Garden Prep!

 - Utilize plants in landscapes or vegetable gardens that are proven for USDA hardiness zones 8A & 8B for this area.

 - 8A for the northern parts of the county.

 - 8B for the southern parts of the county.

 - Finalize soil prep for rose planting.

 It’s time to plant Onions, Potatoes and Cool season vegetables like broccoli, cauliflower, lettuce, spinach, Brussel sprouts, carrots, beets, & cabbage.

-Our Fruit Tree Seminar is scheduled for Saturday, January 21st at 10am with Dr. Arnold Foster presenting useful information on planting, maintenance, and care for fruit, nut, berry and grape production.
-The cost is FREE, JOIN US!
+Did you miss our Fruit Tree Seminar with Dr. Arnold Foster last month?
+You can catch it on our Facebook Page.
+Dr. Foster provides useful information on planting, maintenance, and care for fruit, nut, berry and grape production.
+Check out the video here.